eh-munna/react-lab/README.md

 This branch includes:

-- **Code Examples**: Demonstrations of implementing and managing state in React components.
+- **Code Examples**: Demonstrations of how to implement and manage rendering in React components.
-- **Exercises**: Hands-on practice with the `useState` hook to solidify my understanding of React state management.
+- **Exercises**: Hands-on practice designed to deepen understanding of React's rendering process.

 ---

 ## **How to Use This Branch**

-Follow these steps to dive into the **React State** module:
+Follow these steps to dive into the **React Rendering** module:

 1. **Clone the repository:**